Extra Time: a football themed fatherhood conversation

 They say men don’t talk but we think differently.
 When we get men together in a non-judgemental environment and surrounded by like-minded people, we often don’t have enough time to finish our conversations.
 At MFF we host conversations with dads about all aspects of parenting – the highs and the lows.
 Lots of us have amazing experiences as fathers and these need to be celebrated but we also have difficult moments and we need to be able to share those times too.
 There is a space for clinical health support, of course, and there is a place for consuming useful content, like our resources and podcasts but a major source of support is peer support – meeting other dads who can relate and resonate with what you are saying.

 Our new event, ‘Extra Time: a football themed parenting conversation for dads’ is all about the peer support.
 We will be hosting these events in partnership with different football clubs across the UK, from the Premier League to the grassroots, we’ll be reaching dads all across the country.
-Our first event was held in partnership with Queens Park Rangers on Saturday 30th October.
+Our first event was held in partnership with Queens Park Rangers.
+And we have held events with Brentford FC, Arsenal and Watford.

 The event was truly amazing.
 It was such a supportive group as the dads shared their experiences and perspective.
 We had dads speaking about being diagnosed with cancer while trying for a baby, being anxious about becoming a new first-time father in the coming weeks, struggles with depression and anxiety, being a single dad to 3 girls under 5 years old and much more.
 We listened to each other, supported each other and encouraged each other.
 We know that dads don’t often, if ever, get the opportunity to be part of something like this.
 Everyone left inspired and ready to carry on doing their best for their families and for themselves.